enricosebastian/gpa-calculator-ph-next.js/README.md

 # Things to know
 The current calculation for the GPA and CGPA is based off of the DLSU 2021 Handbook.
 Future goals include getting information for other universities as well

+# To do list
+- Add UUID generator package (or maybe something that gives me some unique keys) so that I have some easier delete capabilities
+- Deleting capabilities for courses and entire terms
+- The CGPA calculator

 # Motivation for creation
 Why create a complicated and clunky ***Excel sheet*** when you can create a complicated and clunky ***website*** instead?